SilkRose/Pony/archive/blogs/census-consensus.md

 Thankfully all the amazing people listed above helped out!
 [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) wrote the three questions on The Friendship Chapter that I couldn't finish.
 [Math Spook](https://www.fimfiction.net/user/612387/Math+Spook) wrote the first and last chapters, while helping fix bugs in my code. [hawthornbunny](https://www.fimfiction.net/user/77473/hawthornbunny) helped connect chapters, add extra details, and find and fix formatting errors. [meadowsys](https://www.fimfiction.net/user/487213/meadowsys) coded the parser that converted our mess of a format into something readable that was posted on Fimfiction.

-Literally the day of the event, 8 hours before launch or so, I added a page to preview chapters based on [COLLOQUIALLY, "BASED OFF" IS PERMISSIBLE.
-FORMALLY, "BASED ON" IS STANDARD] the current votes in the database.
+Literally the day of the event, 8 hours before launch or so, I added a page to preview chapters based on the current votes in the database.
 I also added a page to preview chapters with random votes.
 This was insanely useful for catching and fixing formatting errors.
 Absolutely crazy this wasn't implemented before the day of, considering how much it helped.

 ## Asset Showcase